 - Gentle, guided exercising of the affected limbs may improve range of motion and strength.

 - Injection of an anesthetic to block pain fibers in the affected nerves may relieve pain in some people.

 - Chronic pain is sometimes eased by applying electrical impulses to nerve endings, using a TENS unit.

 - In some cases, learning biofeedback techniques may help.
 In biofeedback, you learn to become more aware of your body so that you can relax your body and relieve pain.

 Often the syndrome’s progression or lack of progression is due to the patient’s perception of pain control.
 Negative attitudes are often perpetuated by poor education and promotion of hysteria.
 In these cases, psychological assessment is paramount.
 A variety of treatment techniques are available that can help and there is no medical evidence that suggests that CRPS is an incurable or progressive disorder.
 If you continue to suffer with chronic pain and your current treatment plan leaves you feeling hopeless, perhaps a fresh set of experienced eyes can change your outlook.
 Since 1990, Dennis M. Lox, M.D has applied his personal interests in sports medicine, cutting-edge regenerative medicine and chronic pain management to helping patients increase their quality of life.

 Contact us for an appointment at 727-462-5582 .
-Dr. Dennis Lox and the Florida Spine Center serve patients within the greater Tampa Bay area, including Clearwater, Tampa and St. Petersburg, as well as all of Florida and the US.
+Dennis M. Lox, MD, and the Florida Spine Center serve patients within the greater Tampa Bay area, including Clearwater, Tampa and St. Petersburg, as well as all of Florida and the US.
 All statements, information or opinions provided by this website are provided for educational purposes only.
 We do not diagnose nor treat through this website or by telephone.
 As you consider any treatment, discuss them with your physician.